NKI-AI/dlup/docs/usage.rst

 .. code-block:: console

     $ git submodule add git://github.com/NKI-AI/dlup third_party/dlup
-    $ git commit -m "Added DLUP as submodule to the project."
+    $ git commit -m "Added dlup as submodule to the project."
     $ git push

 If you want to update the submodule to the latest version, you need to execute :code:`git pull` in the